Is Sid Meier’s Civilization: Beyond Earth, Worth Playing?

 Is There Any Mature Content?

-Sid Meier's Civilization: Beyond Earth is rated PEGI 12+ and contains the following:
+Sid Meier's Civilization: Beyond Earth is rated PEGI 12+ and contains:

 • Violence